 Auto-Load Scheduled Content

-VisualSP allows any type of help item content (such as walkthroughs, videos, tip sheets, announcement banners) to appear automatically to users at a predefined schedule.
+VisualSP allows any type of content (such as walkthroughs, videos, tip sheets, announcement banners) to appear automatically to users at a predefined schedule.
 For example, an announcement banner can automatically show up for users between a certain date range on any application informing them of important information.
 Or a walkthrough can be scheduled so it plays automatically every month interactively guiding users step by step to perform certain actions on specified pages.
 This provides a set it and forget it type of mechanism for VisualSP customers who want to provide scheduled contextual information to their users.

 WalkMe does support a piece of content to automatically load for the first time.
 However, there is no support for pre-scheduling of content to automatically load between a certain period of time.

-Strong tie-in to Microsoft apps
+Strong Tie-In to Microsoft apps

 WalkMe started its journey on Salesforce so it has strong tie-in to that application.
 It also has URL targeting methods to target any URL in an application.